php-fig/fig-standards/proposed/phpdoc-meta.md

   so it is not a coding standard.
 * This PSR facilitates the creation of annotations by allowing the notation needed for Symfony/Doctrine style annotations, but does not describe a style of annotations or which "defined annotations" exist in use.
-The concept of annotations is only alluded at and is out of scope for this PSR.
+The concept of annotations is only alluded to and is out of scope for this PSR.

 4. Approaches
 -------------